 - An Additional two bus gates on Cowley Road and Old Road.

 - A total of 687 additional parking spaces have been created to support staff returning to work.
-Of these 145 are at Old Road Campus, 200 are in central Oxford and the remainder are in more peripheral locations within 30 minutes (approx.) walk of central
+Of these 145 are at Old Road Campus, 200 are in Central Oxford, and the remainder is in more peripheral locations within 30 minutes (approx.) walk of central

 - Departments have a new parking allocation cap.
 This is by negotiation, but cannot exceed 46% of staff numbers returning to work (46% is the percentage of University staff who arrive by car or public transport).

-- The reintroduction of a charge for parking will be reviewed during Michaelmas term.
-This is to deal with the inequity of staff who are travelling to work on public transport having to pay, whilst those allocated a permit are not charged.
+- The reintroduction of a charge for parking will be reviewed during the Michaelmas term.
+This is to deal with the inequity of staff travelling to work on public transport having to pay, whilst those allocated a permit are not charged.
 Any money raised

 - Any proposal for the reintroduction of peak-time parking charges will be brought back to the relevant groups and committees for discussion.
 It is anticipated that the charges will be levied as a percentage of salary and based on the number of days

-- We are planning to bring the off peak leisure permit option back in Michaelmas term.
+- We are planning to bring the off-peak leisure permit option back in Michaelmas term.
 This will allow staff to pay for a permit to use during evenings and weekends for leisure purposes.
 Staff who require off-peak access as part of their work routine

 will continue to be able to request this for free within the TPTP process.